Amebis/WinStd/README.md

 ﻿# WinStd

-Provides additional templates and function helpers for Windows API using Standard C++ in Microsoft Visual C++ 2017-2019
+Provides templates and function helpers for Windows Win32 API using Standard C++ in Microsoft Visual C++ 2017-2019

 ## Features